Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

 Figure \ref{fig:mdeltam} illustrates the conditions for a stable twin branch.
 For this, local mass minimum and maximum, $M_{min}$ and $M_{max}$, is required.
 A marginal case corresponds to $M_{min}=M_{max}$.
-These configurations correspond to the zeros of the approximately linear relation between $M_{max}$ and the difference $M_{max}-M_{min}$ in Fig.~\ref{fig:mdeltam} for the values of $n_0$, $n_1$ and $\gamma$ as for the B EOS.
-Note that the smaller the $\lambda$, the smaller value of $\alpha$ is required to produce a stable twin branch, the higher the $M_{max}$ and the differences $M_{max} - M_{min}$ are for a fixed $\alpha$.
+These configurations correspond to the zeros of the approximately linear relation between $M_{max}$ and the difference $M_{max}-M_{min}$ in Fig.~\ref{fig:mdeltam} for the values of $n_0$, $n_1$, and $\gamma$ as for the B EOS.
+We note that for smaller values of $\lambda$: i) a smaller value of $\alpha$ is required to produce a stable twin branch, ii) higher values of $M_{max}$ are reached, iii) $(M_{max} - M_{min})$ obtains higher values.

-For a given $C_{ph}$ configuration we can plot a $\lambda(\alpha)$ relation, defining the onset of a twin branch, from the crossing point of a curves plotted in Fig. \ref{fig:mdeltam} with a horizontal line (y=0).
+For a given $C_{ph}$ configuration we can plot a $\lambda(\alpha)$ relation, defining the onset of a twin branch, from the crossing point of the curve plotted in Fig. \ref{fig:mdeltam} with a horizontal line (y=0).
 For a given $\lambda$ this condition defines the critical value of $\alpha$.
-For the existence of a new, stable ``twin'' branch, matter in a dense phase should be sufficiently stiff: $\alpha>\alpha_{crit}$.
+For the presence of a new, stable twin branch, matter in a dense phase should be sufficiently stiff: $\alpha>\alpha_{crit}$.